 How could a smaller business without a big marketing budget create relevant content for Google local SEO?

 Trying to figure out what content to publish on your website can seem daunting.
-You might even have a lot of content ideas, but not enough bandwidth to execute.
+You might even have a lot of content ideas, but not enough bandwidth to execute them.
 One of the best ways to approach content creation is by thinking through the top 20-30 questions that your target audience is asking.
 These could be questions that your customers are typing into Google or even asking you in person.

 Once you have a list of questions, it’s time to create the content.
 A quick and easy way is to take your phone and record yourself answering each question for about 2-3 minutes.
 Then take that recording and import it into a transcribing tool such as Rev.com or Trint.com.
 Once your recording is complete, you just have to clean up the text a bit and before you know it, you’ve written a blog that you can publish to your website!